-Crowdfunding makes it easier than ever for your friends, family and even strangers to back your business or product idea.
+Crowdfunding in Canada makes it easier than ever for your friends, family and even strangers to back your business or product idea.
 This list helps you quickly evaluate the leaders in the market to find the one that might work best for you.

 Kickstarter is designed to fund creative projects, but don’t worry if you’re not claiming “artist” or “musician” on your tax forms.
 In 2014, a man in Ohio asked for $10 to make a potato salad on Kickstarter, but received more than $50,000.
 So, the company will let a lot of fundraisers stay on the site.